Get an Appointment with a Lawyer Now

 An affidavit is a method of giving evidence.
 The evidence is usually untested until the matter proceeds to an Interim Hearing or Final Hearing.
 When a person swears or affirms an affidavit that is filed in family law proceedings, the person who made the affidavit may be cross examined about their evidence.
 Cross examination ‘tests’ the evidence for reliability.

 For example, in parenting proceedings, the court has to consider the child’s best interests.
 In considering the child’s best interests, the court must consider the factors set out in Section 60CC of the Family Law Act 1975.
-Section 60CC(2) sets out that the two primary considerations are:
+Section 60CC(2) factors include:

 What should the Affidavit address?

-The following evidence (as is relevant to the facts of each case) should be included in an Affidavit to assist the court with considering the Section 60CC factors:
+You should consider addressing the following factors (as is relevant to the facts of each case) in an Affidavit to assist the court with considering the Section 60CC factors:

 • Background details about the child, including their full name, date of birth, school and grade (if relevant) and state of health;